wyattbroyles/wyattbroyles/README.md

-## Hi, I'm Wyatt Broyles🤟
+## Hi, I'm Wyatt Broyles 🤟

 I am a recent computer science and software engineer grad from Liberty University who is passionate about problem solving, web and app development

-I am currently looking for a full time software engineer role Feel free to contact me at one of the links below:
+I am currently looking for a full time software engineer role!
+Feel free to contact me at one of the links below:

 Email - [wyatt@breyel.com](wyatt@breyel.com)